Durable carbon removal (CDR)

 United Kingdom

-Carbon Capture Scotland is a UK-based capture asset specialist focusing on capturing waste biogenic CO₂ from whisky distilleries in Scotland and storing it via geological storage or other permanent means.
-Their proprietary and bespoke technology reduces the cost and energy footprint of capturing and processing high-purity CO₂ from fermentation sources and allows for highly accurate measuring and reporting along the supply chain.
+Fermentation sources are a relatively unexplored carbon removal source.
+Carbon Capture Scotland, who has recently rebranded to The Carbon Removers, focuses on capturing waste biogenic CO₂ from whisky distilleries and storing it permanently.
+Their proprietary technology reduces the cost and energy footprint of capturing and processing high-purity CO₂ and allows for accurate measuring and reporting along the supply chain.

 Durable carbon removal (CDR)